skim131/Behavior-Analytic-Starter-Kit/README.md

 Why it's cool?
 -------------
-- Open source - you can adapt it for your current needs.
+- Open source - you can adapt the starter kit for your current needs.
 - Fast setup - don't waste time for development!
-- Get product recommendations in 3 steps
+- Get product recommendations in 3 steps.
 - Don't want use real transaction log?
 We'll generate sample for you - just export your catalog.

 Technologies